-STEP ONE: Choose an article from the list and read it.
+STEP THREE: Choose an article from the list and read it.
 All papers are available from the University Library (some are online, others may be available only in hard copy).
 Some articles have electronic versions linked directly from this page.
 NOTE: you must read the actual article listed here--not just a summary of it.
 If you have difficulty locating them, please contact a librarian.

 - Your full name

 - The semester and year you are taking the class

 - Summary of article (minimum 200 words)-do not include the title of the paper in your summary.
 It should only appear in the citation (section 8)